 If only certain month are required.
 By default the function will plot an entire year even if months are missing.
 To only plot certain months use the

-monthoption where month is a numeric 1:12 e.g.month = c(1, 12)to only plot January and December.- annotate
+monthoption where month is a numeric 1:12 e.g.month = c(1, 12)to only plot January and December.- type

 Statistic passed to